 For the future, it is a good idea to start tracking your time when doing things you know you will have to do again.
 This will help you get a more realistic idea of how long specific tasks take you.
 That will help keep your optimism in check, and help you manage your expectations for your productivity.

-3. Consider the specific time and place in which you will complete the activity.
+Thank carefully about the specific time and place in which you will complete the activity.

 Doing this will help you define your activity.
 You can then incorporate all of the information you know into your planning process.
 Think about obstacles that have been presented in the time and place you have decided on.